bojunz/2022Fall_projects/README.md

 Project Scenario<br>
 1.The average fish length in winter is greater than the fish caught in summer.<br>
-2.The South Atlantic region has more variety of fish than the North Atlantic region. <br>
+2.Based on simulation of fish vary varieties in north, mid, south area of Atlantic and Gulf Mexico area respectively, simulate further about fishing strategy. <br>
 3.The use of lures will affect the abundant of fish species and structure of fish caught<br>

 Scenario-1<br>